scipy-conference/scipy_proceedings/papers/trai/trai.rst

 .. class:: abstract

-   ...followed by a real life application using artificial intelligence to estimate the human body pose for applications such as gesture recognition, movement direction estimation or physical exercises monitoring.
+   The current report focuses on ToF specific data processing followed by a real life application using artificial intelligence to estimate the human body pose for applications such as gesture recognition, movement direction estimation or physical exercises monitoring.
    The entire human pose estimation application implementation flow is described, from generating and training the pose estimation
    AI model using Keras and TensorRT to deploying and running live on an Nvidia Xavier NX platform receiving data from an Analog Devices ToF camera.